-- At least 90 days prior to their final report/remittance date, send a notice by first class mail to each owner whose name is expected to appear on that report unless: - o The owner address is unknown, or - The holder can demonstrate that the address it maintains for the property owner is not the property owner's current address - Note if you use an address validation service and find a new address for the owner, you may send the mailing to the new address, but you should not change the original address on your report. - The items to be reported are valued at \$20 or less are reported in the aggregate, in which case the owner's name will not appear on the report, therefore a mailing is not required.
+- At least 90 days prior to their final report/remittance date, send a notice by first class mail to each owner whose name is expected to appear on that report unless; - o The owner address is unknown, or - The holder can demonstrate that the address it maintains for the owner is not the owner's current address - Note if you use an address validation service and find a new address for the owner, you may send the notice to the new address but you should not change the original address on your report. - The items to be reported are valued at \$20 or less and are being reported in the aggregate, in which case the owner's name will not appear on the report, therefore mailing a notice is not required.